 That is our official excuse for being interested in experimental programming languages.
 The real reason is perhaps more frivolous.

 We also believe that publically-available source code and transparent development processes have an important civic and didactic role in modern society.
-For this reason, many of our software projects have been placed under open-source licenses, or have been placed into the public domain, and are stored in public repositories such as on GitHub.
+For this reason, many of our software projects have been placed under open-source licenses, or have been placed into the public domain, and a copy is kept in a public repository on a site such as Codeberg.

 - Chris Pressey's Lingography